 Well, researchers aren’t entirely sure, but there are several hypotheses.
 For starters, it could be that the arms weren’t very useful in the first place (and would have been a hindrance when running perhaps), so they were carved by natural selection.
 Another proposed explanation is that they eliminated a weakness — big arms are a target for other T. Rex and could be a vulnerability.
 There’s even a hypothesis that despite being small, the T. Rex arms were actually powerful and useful for slashing.
 For now, the jury is still out.

-How big is T. Rex
+How big is T. Rex?

 T. Rex was big.
 An average T. Rex was about 12.5 meters (42 feet) long, 5 meters (16 feet) tall, and weighed 6.8 tons.
 So it was big, tall and massive.

-More than 30 specimens have been found, some of which are full skeletons, and even have proteins.
+More than 30 specimens have been found, some of which are full skeletons, and even have preserved proteins.
 The teeth are particularly interesting too: they were different in size and shape, with some teeth having a cone form (used for piercing flesh and dealing as much damage as possible), while others were more like “lethal bananas” rather than daggers.
-The longest T Rex tooth ever to be found measured 30 centimeters, making it the largest tooth in any carnivorous dinosaur ever to be found.
+The longest T. Rex tooth ever to be found measured 30 centimeters, making it the largest tooth in any carnivorous dinosaur ever to be found.

 But the size of the T. Rex is still intriguing because, unlike most dinosaurs, T. Rex had an unusual growth curve, increasing dramatically in weight after the age of 14.
+It wasn’t a fast grower, but when it started growing, it grew and grew.

 The tail also played a key role.
 T. Rex was historically described as a ‘living tripod’, with the body being at approximately 45 degrees from the vertical, walking on two legs and dragging the tail around, but modern representations show it with its body approximately parallel to the ground and tail extended behind the body to balance the head, which paleontologists believe to be much closer to reality.